ColinRCasto/Grappler/README.md

 maintain, or resist a grapple.
 In addition, standing from prone costs you 5ft of movement instead of half of your speed.

+# Grappling Styles

+## Strong Style

+## Hardened Body
+Starting at 3rd level you are resistant slashing, piercing, and bludgeoning damage from any creatures you are aware of

+## Bomaye

+At 6th level you gain access to a new technique, if you move at least 10ft in a straight line immediately before attacking a standing creature, on hit The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.
+If the target fails the save by 5 or more, they are knocked prone.